opiproject/opi-prov-life/COORDINATION.md

 The NVMe device driver will poll the CSTS.rdy bit to ensure that infrastructure backend is ready before reading or writing.

+***SE> Let's take the NVMe case since it is straightforward: The NVMe spec allows for Timeout (TO) value in the Controller Capabilities (CAP) register to be set to control the maximum time the host software shall wait for CSTS.RDY.
+The maximum TO value allowed by the spec is 127 seconds.
+The EDK2 NVMe UEFI driver [is already following this](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Bus/Pci/NvmExpressDxe/NvmExpressHci.c#L417) when it tries to enable/disable the NVMe host controller initialization.

+But even in this straightforward case, there are still issues:

+1. There is a chance that the 127 seconds (~2 min) may not be enough to complete the NVMe controller intitalization on the xPU side.
+This includes, for instance, initial deployment (or re-deployment) of the SW on the NVMe storage (possibly from network).
+In such cases, the host behavior after the timeout is not standard.
+Some servers may retry booting from the same boot option multiple times, while others may retry the entire boot order (potentially multiple times), and some even reboot the server, etc...

+2. Also, the actual TO / retries in the UEFI NVMe driver happen during the driver "start" function, which is invoked when the driver tries to "connect" to discover the targets/HW behind it.
+This is different from the UEFI/BIOS code that actually tries to boot from the device (which happens later).
+When the "driver connect" fails, there is no defined standard behavior on what should UEFI/BIOS do.
+Most will simply ignore that driver, and not attempt to "re-connect" it unless there is a boot path (or user intervention) that requires attempting to re-connect all drivers (which can be a time costly operation)

+3. Another issue is that this solution relies on the OptionROM to be loaded.
+What if the xPU initialization is taking too long, and the OptionROM is still not loaded at the time of the host PCIe resource allocation.

 ### idpf (Infrastructure Data Plane Function)

 The idpf device will come up with the link down, and will notify the driver